 Starting with a small dedicated group and proceeding with continuous and sustained effort, a knowledge network related to the Convention process has been born.
 It connects young experts who regularly exchange ideas in an interdisciplinary context.
-The network has been internationally recognised as a good example on how to involve younger generations in multilateral polit-
+The network has been internationally recognised as a good example on how to involve younger generations in multilateral political processes.
+Former UNESCO Director Gen-